bielsesa/bielsesa/README.md

 I still have a long way to go, but I'm trying to take each step carefully and get everything I can out of them. ☺ I strive to be able to work as a game developer at some point! 👾

-- 🔭 I’m currently working on a mobile game and my portfolio webpage
+- 🔭 I’m currently doing the Advent of Code for this year 😄!
-- 🌱 I’m currently learning three.js and Unity
+- 🌱 I’m currently trying to improve my backend skills
 - 📚 Right now, I'm reading Flow by Mihaly Csikszentmihalyi
 - 📫 How to reach me: bielsesa@gmail.com, I promise I look my email everyday!
 Or at least almost everyday...
 - 😄 Pronouns: They/Them (though I prefer He/Him in Spanish)